 Here is what you will need:

-- US G6/4mm crochet hook Did you know you can purchase my go-to hooks on Amazon?)
+- US G6/4mm crochet hook (Did you know you can purchase my favorite hooks I recommend to everyone!)

 - 2 oz Cotton Worsted weight yarn, sample used Hobby Lobby I Love This Cotton in Aqua Ombre